Corryong's 150 Year Timeline

 Troops Return Home

-World War One ends – Troops return home through late 1918- early 1919.
+World War I ends – Troops return home from late 1918 to early 1919.

 1930s

-1931 Talkies first shown at Athenaeum Hall
+1931 Talkies first shown at Athenaeum Hall.

 1935 Electric Lighting comes to Corryong with the erection of the “Corryong Powerhouse” on Greenham Street.